Online Informational Resources

 Physician-authored summaries and commentary from The New England Journal of Medicine.

-The Melanoma Foundation of New England is a proud member of the NCSCP.
+IMPACT Melanoma is a proud member of the NCSCP.
 The Council is comprised of 30 organizations whose staffs have experience, expertise and knowledge in the area of disease prevention and education.
 The National Council assists in meeting public health sun protection objectives and its activities are based on the Healthy People 2010 objective to increase the proportion of persons who use at least one of the following protective measures that may reduce the risk of skin cancer:National Council of Skin Cancer Prevention

 - Avoid the sun between 10 AM and 4 PM.